git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 Also, I'm not going to go deep into the history of Unix, 4.2 BSD, etc. While it is interesting and I probably could have a coffee / tea with you discussing it for hours.
-I could even set you on a few tracks, (The C Language, anything from he Unix/BSD lineage, etc.) and some snob would likely chime in wanting to talk about Linux, GNU and so on.
+I could even set you on a few tracks, (The C Language, anything from he Unix/BSD lineage, etc.) and some clever fellow would likely chime in wanting to talk about Linux, GNU and so on.
 It's like *Game of Thrones*, there's a lot characters who all think they're the cornerstone; I can't be authoritative, but I can give you info.
 A few good resources would be [A Narrative History of BSD](https://www.youtube.com/watch?v=bVSXXeiFLgk) by Marshall Kirk McKusick (Video), [The UNIX Operating System](https://www.youtube.com/watch?v=tc4ROCJYbm0) by AT&T (Video), [Early days of Unix and design of sh](https://www.youtube.com/watch?v=FI_bZhV7wpI) (Video) by Stephen R. Bourne.